Patience (Year 5) Class

 Physical Education

-I look forward to working in partnership with you to support and help develop your child’s education in an enjoyable and attentive atmosphere.
+I look forward to working in partnership with you to support your child’s educational development within a focused, engaging, and nurturing learning environment.